context-notation/experience-notation/schema_docs/README.md

 # Experience Notation JSON Schema

-This directory contains the **official JSON Schema** for Experience Notation (`.xnote`) documents.
+This directory contains the **official JSON Schema** for Experience Notation (`.expn`) documents.
 The schema is critical for ensuring the structural correctness of your Experience Notation files and for enabling robust integration with development tools.

 ---